Hi, I'm Dr. Tiamat Warda

 I obtained my MA in Anthrozoology at the University of Exeter with a strong distinction and a "Dean's Commendation for Exceptional Performance" award in 2019 - completing my PhD at the same programme.

-This followed six years of working full-time as a guide dog instructor (GDMI) in Frankfurt, Germany.
+This followed operating my guide dog school and working full-time as a guide dog instructor (GDMI) in Frankfurt, Germany.
 During this time, I became a certified dog trainer and behaviour consultant by the IHK.

 I also love horses.